tohagan/stlive/README.md

 ### The Solution

-To solve this, I created **stlive** to create, modify and serve live editable Sencha Touch or PhoneGap projects.
+To solve this, I created **stlive** to create, modify and serve live editable Sencha Touch or other PhoneGap based JS framework projects.

 This tool allows you to instrument a new or existing mobile project to support live updating.
-On startup your instrumented mobile app will offer you options to either (a) run your existing native app or (b) start up a live update client that connects to an `stlive` server that can dispatch your original unmodified HTML/CCS/JS source code from your project folder onto the device.
+On startup your instrumented mobile app will offer you options to either (a) run your existing fully compiled and minified native app or (b) start up a live update client that connects to an `stlive` server that can dispatch your original unmodified HTML/CCS/JS source code from your project folder onto the device.
 It also dispatches platform specific code (e.g. Cordova plugin javascript) from **your app project**.
 The `stlive` server then watches for any changes in your source code files and will notify the client to reload your project source code and restart your app whenever you change a source file.

-Unlike PhoneGap Developer App, the live update client and server components and your final native app are now running identically configured Cordova plugins since they are all using the same PhoneGap project instance to do so.
+Unlike the current PhoneGap Developer App, the live update client and server components and your final native app are now running identically configured Cordova plugins since they are all using the same PhoneGap project instance to do so.
 For testing purposes you can be assured that the native app and live update client will be running identical PhoneGap configurations since they are now compiled and deployed as one app and the server is dispatching the same plugin source code.

 Using this tool you should be able to complete most of your development and testing using the live update client, only needing to rebuild and redeploy when your project's Cordova plugin configuration is changed.

 ## Supported Frameworks and Versions:

-This tool is based on open source technology developed by the PhoneGap team, but it's been specifically modified for use with the Sencha Touch 2.x framework.
-It should also work for any hybrid frameworks like jQuery Mobile that store their original HTML5 source in the `www` subdirectory of a PhoneGap or Cordova project.
+This tool is based on open source technology developed by the PhoneGap team but it's been modified to support the Sencha Touch 2.x framework.
+It should also work for hybrid frameworks like jQuery Mobile that store their original HTML5 source in the `www` subdirectory of a PhoneGap or Cordova project.
 The server can be run from either a Sencha Touch project folder OR the `phonegap` or `cordova` project folders and will it adapt the file paths dispatched accordingly.

 It should support the following project types: